espruino/BangleApps/apps/elapsed_t/README.md

 # Elapsed Time Clock
-A clock that calculates the time difference between now (in blue) and any given target date (in red).
+A clock that calculates the time difference between now (in blue/cyan) and any given target date (in red/orange).

 The results is show in years, months, days, hours, minutes, seconds.
 To save battery life, the seconds are shown only when the watch is unlocked, or can be disabled entirely.